 Our Support Group

-Our support and self-advocacy group for adults on the autism spectrum meets monthly in the board room at the Memorial Center for Learning and Innovation, while a companion group for parents and other relatives meets in an adjoining classroom.
+Our support and self-advocacy group for adults on the autism spectrum meets monthly in the board room at the Memorial Center for Learning and Innovation.
 Generally, meeting topics are determined by the needs and interests of people in the group.
 Topics have included employment, education, housing, money management and budgeting, and services available in the community.
 We’ve also watched videos about the disability-rights movement, bullying and various aspects of autism, as well as videos in which people talk about what it’s like to have autism.
-Sometimes we have brought in a representative from a social service agency to explain services members want to access.
+Social Service agency representatives have addressed services available to our members.

 Community Education and Advocacy

 Puzzle Solvers board members and volunteers are available to engage in public speaking and staff information tables at social service agencies, civic organizations and public events to educate about our group and the issues we face.
 These presentations have resulted in donations and member/volunteer recruitment as well as educating the public about the realities and needs of adults on the autism spectrum.
 Puzzle Solvers produces fact sheets and other printed materials to educate the public about these issues and advocate for adults on the spectrum